-Launching an ecommerce site, while similar in many ways to other web endeavours, brings its own unique challenges and requirements.
-Your standard informational site has fairly easy content management and hosting requirements are low in comparison to an ecommerce site which is much more resource hungry.
+VPS hosting is perfect for launching an e-commerce site, while similar in many ways to other web endeavours, sales and security bring their own unique challenges.
+Your standard informational site has fairly easy content management and hosting requirements are low in comparison to an e-commerce site which is much more resource hungry.

 Shared hosting?
 Not so fast.

 Right off the bat, shared hosting has to be disqualified.
 Yes, no one wants to accrue more overhead and money needs to be saved wherever it can be.
 But, the money you’re saving by opting for shared hosting isn’t worth the headaches you’re setting yourself up for.
 Being on the losing end of your server “neighbours” resource usage can take your site offline during critical business hours.
 Of course, you could also be the person using a tremendous portion of server resources that takes others offline.

 E-commerce sites tend to be the sites that push shared hosting to its limits.
 Either way, you’ll be dealing with more disruptions than you’d care to.
 Perhaps even more importantly, there are security issues you can avoid by not using shared hosting.
 If someone else’s site doesn’t have the proper security, all of the sites on the server could be exposed to a malicious attack.
 As the owner of an e-commerce site, remember what happened to Target’s image in the aftermath of its massive data breach.
 While you may not expose over 100 million customers’ personal information to the dark web, just one instance of compromising a customer’s personal information could damage your business beyond repair.

 While VPS hosting is a step in the right direction, and perhaps even enough for some smaller storefronts just starting out, dedicated hosting is also an option when it comes to e-commerce sites specifically.
 If you’ve got exponential growth in your future (as every business owner hopes) you might as well skip straight to the hosting solution you’re going to eventually need anyway.